-Instruct a staff member to call 911.
+Instruct a staff member to call 911 and someone else to get the AED.

 Send another person to the parking lot to direct EMS and/or Fire Dept. when they arrive.

 If no one else is around, call 911 before starting compressions.